-- (1) The design and implementation of EXPLORESELF, a novel LLMdriven web application that supports guided writing about breakdown topics regarding a personal issue, encouraging sensemaking and refreshment of thoughts on it.
-EXPLORESELF's design was informed by formative interviews (N = 9) with clinical psychologists and professional licensed counselors. - (2) An empirical study using EXPLORESELF, with 19 individuals with varied severity and types of personal issues.
+(1) The design and implementation of EXPLORESELF, a novel LLMdriven web application that supports guided writing about breakdown topics regarding a personal issue, encouraging sensemaking and refreshment of thoughts on it.
+EXPLORESELF's design was informed by formative interviews (N = 9) with clinical psychologists and professional licensed counselors.
+The source code of ExpLoreSeLF is publicly available at https://naverai.github.io/exploreself.

+- (2) An empirical study using EXPLORESELF, with 19 individuals with varied severity and types of personal issues.
 From the quantitative and qualitative analysis, we provide an understanding of how people elaborate thoughts and make sense of their own issues through interactive reflection aided by adaptive guidance.
-We uncover how participants balanced exploration and reflection, engaging with AI-driven themes, questions, keywords, and comments, and offer insights into their perspectives on these forms of guidance.

-(3) Implications for designing LLM-driven tools that facilitate userdriven and effective reflection of personal challenges.
+We uncover how participants balanced exploration and reflection, engaging with AI-driven themes, questions, keywords, and comments, and offer insights into their perspectives on these forms of guidance. - (3) Implications for designing LLM-guided tools that facilitate userdriven and effective reflection of personal challenges, such as balancing user autonomy with guided support, fostering longterm practice, and implementing the nuanced role and stance of AI to accommodate a diverse range of individuals.